devyeah/LMS/Doc/LMS Configuration.md

 ### 1.1 Email Settings

 Some important functions of LMS needs to send email to users.
 In order for these functions to work properly, system needs some relevant information.
+Follow the instruction below:

 1. Open appsettings.json
 2. Find out "EmailSettings" section
-3. Follow the instruction below to set properties
+3. Set properties
    - OfficialEmailAddress:  the email of your website;
    - Port: the port of your email server;
    - UseSsl: whether to use SSL when sending email;